pingcap/docs-tidb-operator/en/tidb-scheduler.md

 | 8  | 3  | 2,3,3  |
 | ...  |   |   |

-### TiDB component

-Scheduling rule 3: When you perform a rolling update to a TiDB instance, the instance tends to be scheduled back to its original node.

-This ensures stable scheduling and is helpful for the scenario of manually configuring Node IP and NodePort to the LB backend.
-It can reduce the impact on the cluster during the rolling update because you do not need to adjust the LB configuration when the Node IP is changed after the upgrade.

-> **Note:**
->
-> This rule cannot be implemented by [`topologySpreadConstraints`](configure-a-tidb-cluster.md#use-topologyspreadconstraints-to-make-pods-evenly-spread).

 ## How TiDB Scheduler works

 ![TiDB Scheduler Overview](/media/tidb-scheduler-overview.png)